The Smooth Entropy Formalism for von Neumann Algebras: Introduction

 \section{Introduction}

-During the last decades many concepts and techniques have been developed to study quantum information-theoretical tasks using physical systems described by finite-dimensional Hilbert spaces.
-One of today's main conceptual building blocks is the smooth entropy formalism.
-In this paper, we begin to extend its scope to more general physical systems modeled by von Neumann algebras.
-The general aim is the development of a mathematical framework suited to describe quantum informational tasks with resources like bosonic or fermionic quantum fields.
-The motivation being the perspective to apply existing techniques to continuous variable protocols, where the focus lies on quantum cryptography. \\
+During the last decades many concepts and techniques have been developed to study quantum information-theoretic tasks using physical systems described by finite-dimensional Hilbert spaces (see, e.g, the books~\cite{wildebook13,NieChu00Book}).
+One conceptually interesting building block is the smooth entropy formalism as introduced by Renner and collaborators~\cite{renner05,mybook}.
+In this work, we extend its scope to more general physical systems modeled by von Neumann algebras.
+The general aim is the development of a mathematical framework suited to describe quantum informational tasks with resources like bosonic or fermionic quantum fields (see, e.g., the books~\cite{Haag92,ruelle1999statistical} for further discussions on the algebraic formulation of quantum fields).

 A fundamental concept in classical and quantum information theory are entropy measures.
-They can be defined via an axiomatic approach~\cite{renyi60}, or operationally, in the sense that they quantitatively characterize fundamental tasks in information theory~\cite{Shannon48,Schumacher98,Schumacher95}.
-If the underlying resources are independent and identically distributed (iid), the relevant measure is the von Neumann entropy.\footnote{The classical Shannon entropy of probability distributions can be seen as a special case of the von Neumann entropy.} In the setting of von Neumann algebras, it was defined by Araki \cite{Araki1975} and studied by Petz and coworkers \cite{Hiai1981,Petz1985,Petz1986,Hiai1991}.
-In order to analyze resources of general form, Renner et.~al.~developed the smooth entropy formalism \cite{Ren05,wolf:04n,koenig-2008,Tomamichel08,Tomamichel09,datta-2008-2,renner:04n}.
-The fundamental entropic quantities are the smooth conditional min- and max-entropy, quantifying the necessary resources for basic information theoretic tasks (cf.~Section~\ref{pre2} for an overview).
-For iid resources the von Neumann entropy is then recovered in the asymptotic limit of infinitely many repetitions~\cite{Tomamichel08}.
-Furthermore, the smooth entropy formalism has also been applied to (quantum) statistical mechanics~\cite{Rieper09,delrio10}.\\
+They can be defined via an axiomatic approach~\cite{renyi60}, or operationally, in the sense that they quantitatively characterize fundamental tasks in information theory~\cite{Shannon48}.
+If the resources are independent and identically distributed, the relevant measures in the asymptotic limit turn out to be the von Neumann entropy~\cite{vonneumann32} and Umegaki's relative entropy~\cite{umegaki62}.
+The definition of these entropies in the setup of von Neumann algebras and the investigation of their properties are closely connected to developments in the algebraic formulation of quantum theory.
+Early contributors, among others, are Araki, Benatti, Connes, Fannes, Narnhofer, Petz, Thirring, and Uhlmann (see, e.g, the book~\cite{Petz_Book} and references therein).

-In order to study information theoretic tasks for systems modeled by von Neumann algebras, we first recapitulate the notion of multipartite systems and discuss quantum information theoretic tools, like purification, in this mathematical formalism (Section~\ref{algebra}).
-This enables us to define and study the smooth conditional min- and max-entropy, $\SHmin AB$ and $\SHmax AB$, in the setting of von Neumann algebras (Section~\ref{smooth}).
-To be precise, we allow for an arbitrary von Neumann algebra to model the quantum side information $B$, while the system $A$ is modeled by a finite-dimensional classical or quantum system.
-This is no restriction for questions regarding standard quantum cryptography, since there, the first system always becomes classical at some point.\\